apache/nuttx/configs/sim/README.txt

 This README file describes the contents of the build configurations available for the NuttX "sim" target.
 The sim target is a NuttX port that runs as a user-space program under Linux or Cygwin.
-It is a very "low fidelity" embedded system simulation: This environment does not support any kind of asynchonous events -- there are nothing like interrupts in this context.
+It is a very "low fidelity" embedded system simulation: This environment does not support any kind of asynchronous events -- there are nothing like interrupts in this context.
 Therefore, there can be no pre-empting events.